 Please Note: Ruminate adheres to the following Contest Code of Ethics, as adopted by the Council of Literary Presses and Magazines, of which Ruminate is a proud member.
 This Contest Code of Ethics was developed with writing contests in mind, but we apply the same integrity to our visual art contests.
 “CLMP’s community of independent literary publishers believes that ethical contests serve our shared goal: to connect writers and readers by publishing exceptional writing.
 We believe that intent to act ethically, clarity of guidelines, and transparency of process form the foundation of an ethical contest.
 To that end, we agree to 1) conduct our contests as ethically as possible and to address any unethical behavior on the part of our readers, judges, or editors; 2) to provide clear and specific contest guidelines — defining conflict of interest for all parties involved; and 3) to make the mechanics of our selection process available to the public.
 This Code recognizes that different contest models produce different results, but that each model can be run ethically.
 We have adopted this Code to reinforce our integrity and dedication as a publishing community and to ensure that our contests contribute to a vibrant literary heritage.”

-Ruminate Magazine sponsors five annual writing and art contests: our visual art contest, poetry contest, short story contest, spiritual nonfiction, and general nonfiction contest.
+Ruminate Magazine sponsors four annual writing and art contests: our visual art contest, poetry contest, short story contest, and nonfiction contest.
 We are one of the only Christian-minded literary magazines to sponsor writing and art contests, and while our contests–just like our magazine–are not defined as Christian poetry contests, Christian short story contests, Christian essay contests, or Christian art contests, we do believe we are providing a forum for the conversation between art and faith to exist and continue.
 Past winners from the Ruminate Magazine writing contests have been recognized by Poets & Writers Magazine and have received notable mention awards in The Best American Short Stories anthology and The Best American Essays anthology or have gone on to appear in other collections or anthologies.
-Past finalist judges of our contests include Bruce Herman, Sandra Bowden, Bret Lott, David James Duncan, Luci Shaw, Vito Aiuto, Greg Wolfe, Al Haley, Stephanie G’Schwind, and Leif Enger.
+Past finalist judges of our contests include artists and writers such as: Bruce Herman, Sandra Bowden, Melissa Weinman, Mary McCleary, Bret Lott, David James Duncan, Mark Richard, Luci Shaw, Naomi Shihab Nye, Vito Aiuto, Li-Young Lee, and Leif Enger.
 It is our hope our writing contests provide a significant venue for our talented contributors to receive the support and recognition they deserve.